MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-LabelPolicyRule.md

 ```

 ### -Policy
-The Policy parameter filters the results by the specified label policy.
+The Policy parameter filters the results by the specified sensitivity label policy.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name